 Regional Response Team IX is responsible for ensuring that state and federal resources are available when needed for emergency response within the states of Arizona, California and Nevada and the 146 tribal nations, and that the multi-agency relationships and coordination systems exist to support these emergency response efforts.
 The Region IX Regional Contingency Plan (RCP) has been published to best support the deployment of those response resources.

-The California State Oil Spill Contingency Plan is an independent document regarding discharges of oil to all marine or inland surface waterways of California, and for oil spills to land.
+The California State Oil Spill Contingency Plan (PDF) is an independent document regarding discharges of oil to all marine or inland surface waterways of California, and for oil spills to land.
 All state and local agencies must carry out spill response activities consistent with this Plan and other applicable federal, state, or local spill response plans.